ayushxx7/ayush-mandowara-blog/content/DataAnalysis/01-Data-Analysis-With-Python.md

   print(mean2)
   ```

-  Note: Here we calculate mean over axis 0.
+  `Note`: Here we calculate mean over axis 0.
 The mean is calculated over each column individually. i.e. in our example, over (1,3,5) & (2,4,6).

-- Example 3 - breaking
   ```py heading="Example 3: Breaking"
   import numpy as np
   mat1 = np.asmatrix([[1,2],[3,4],[5,6]])